usernamedontmatter/OnlineStorageServer/README.md

 * path_to_file - path to file
 * length - length of file value
-* After sending the command client must send value of file Rewrite file or create it if it doesn't exists
+* After sending the command client must send value of file Rewrite file or create it if it doesn't exist

 ```